Furnace maintenance tips

 Keeping you warm: That is the essential function of your furnace.
-But how do you judge when your furnace is nearing the end of its life or when it just needs a little TLC?
-And what steps can you take to make sure your furnace can do its job?
-Use these essential maintenance tips to find out.
+It can be helpful to recognize when your furnace is nearing the end of its life or when it may just need a little TLC.
+Consider these furnace maintenance tips to help keep your furnace in good shape.

 - Filter: Check it monthly and replace when suggested (or earlier, if needed).
 A clogged, dirty filter makes it harder for a furnace to do its job.

 - Ducts and vents: Your ducts should be securely fastened together, and vents should be clear of debris or dust.
-Vacuum and dust your home regularly to keep dirt out of air ducts.
-If your furnace uses a combustion air duct to pull in air from the outside, make sure nothing blocks the outdoor vent such as shrubs or debris.
+Vacuum and dust your home regularly to help keep dirt out of air ducts.
+If your furnace uses a combustion air duct to pull in air from the outside, see that nothing blocks the outdoor vent such as shrubs, snow or debris.

 - Service: Schedule service calls as suggested in your owner's manual or annually.
 The serviceperson can help you keep tabs on any issues with the condition or function of your furnace.